 What to ask the users?

 KnowledgeWave has specific questions we ask based on the activities conducted by the users.
 If you’re doing your own assessment, you should too.
 Steps one and two help you identify what questions to ask users during the interview step.

 Users who are using GoToMeeting to review weekly progress on a project with a distributed team of ten employees are asked different questions than a VP of Marketing at an insurance company who conducts quarterly presentations for 500+ agents that are mostly listening and watching.
 Will Skype Broadcast work for the Marketing VP?
 Maybe.
 Your questions should be designed to help clarify whether the capabilities of Skype for Business will or won’t meet a particular business need.

 Your final report will lead the way to cost savings

-KnowledgeWave rolls everything we collect into a final Skype for Business Assessment Report that shows where your business can eliminate duplicate costs, and we highlight where and what solutions you may want to keep in place or transition out.
+KnowledgeWave rolls everything we collect into a final Assessment Report that shows where your business can eliminate duplicate costs, and we highlight where and what solutions you may want to keep in place or transition out.
 Our assessment also provides a recommended training plan that can be handled by the business internally, or by KnowledgeWave with various blended learning options, or a combination of both.